 Many day flights from Australia arrive in the late afternoon.
 Meet your fellow participants and tour leader over drinks at the bar of the Fullerton Hotel, then proceed to dinner on the banks of the Singapore River, adjacent to our hotel.
 Overnight Singapore (D)

 After checking out of the Fullerton Hotel, we head to Fort Canning Park to visit the Fort Canning Bunker, popularly known as the Battle Box.
 The complex includes a telephone exchange, signals and operations rooms, sleeping quarters and a cipher room for coding and decoding messages.
 It was used from 1936 right up to the fall of Singapore to the Japanese in World War II.
 We then head to the Marina Bay Sands complex, another striking piece of contemporary architecture.
 The main commercial galleries of Singapore Art Week are to be found in the exhibition halls here, and there will be time to explore them and have a light lunch.
-If you prefer you can visit the remarkable (if somewhat vulgar) Gardens by the Bay, directly outside the Marina Bay Sands.
+If you prefer, you can visit the remarkable Gardens by the Bay, directly outside the Marina Bay Sands.
 In the afternoon we head to Changi Airport.
-Depending on the time of participants’ flights, there may be time to visit the small museum on the site of the notorious former Japanese POW camp at Changi before arriving at the airport.
 (B)

 Holds a Bachelor of Arts and Masters of Education.
 He is a director of Academy Travel and leads tours to Europe, Scandinavia, the US & Australia.